 The ultimate guide on How to make Oatmeal on the stove-top and Instant Pot.
 This easy oatmeal recipe makes the perfect creamy oatmeal with 6 fun flavor ideas to choose from!
 Healthy, delicious and fool-proof!
 Gluten-free, vegan, dairy-free and refined-sugar free.

 Updated April 2021

 There’s nothing like waking up to a warm bowl of oatmeal on a cold morning!
 Or really any morning for that matter.
-This hearty breakfast oatmeal is a staple at our house, and my kids can’t get enough of it.
+This hearty breakfast oatmeal is a staple at our house, and our kids can’t get enough of it.
 You can choose to serve it plain with a splash of unsweeteend plant-based milk or add toppings like fresh berries and crunchy nuts.

 Any type of oats except for quick oats will work for this recipe, from old-fashioned to steel cut to gluten-free.
 In addition to accomodating the gluten-free diet, this oatmeal is vegan, dairy-free and refined sugar-free.
 If you’re looking for a healthy, yummy breakfast that’s going to give you long-lasting energy, you’ve found it in this easy homemade oatmeal!